Haireez is a dispute resolution specialist with extensive experience in all aspects of litigation, arbitration and mediation matters.

 Haireez is one of the youngest in the inaugural select group of Singapore-qualified practitioners recognized by the Singapore Academy of Law in 2019 as accredited specialists in Maritime & Shipping Law.
 This accreditation is a recognition for lawyers who have displayed expertise in a broad range of Maritime & Shipping practice areas including carriage of goods by sea, admiralty claims, international trade and maritime conflict of laws.

-Haireez is also presently the Deputy Subject Co-ordinator for Admiralty Practice with the Singapore Institute of Legal Education.
+Haireez is also presently the Deputy Subject Co-ordinator for Admiralty Practice with the Singapore Institute of Legal Education as well as the external tutor for Trial Advocacy in the National University of Singapore (NUS).

 Apart from Maritime & Shipping, Haireez’s contentious areas of practice also extends to a wide spectrum of multi-jurisdictional commercial and corporate disputes, and oil & gas matters.
 He has appeared as counsel before the Singapore Courts and various arbitration tribunals in Singapore and overseas.
 As part of his experience in managing cross-border disputes, Haireez has also worked with some of the most world-renowned solicitors and barristers across various jurisdictions.